 CNN, in its sub-headline, wrote, "At least five Palestinians killed in clashes."
-However, Jewish victims are not reported as factual.
-CNN writes that the IDF said that four of its soldiers were injured.
-Jewish deaths are not a fact -- they are merely the IDF's viewpoint.
+However, Jewish victims are not reported as factual, with CNN merely reporting "the IDF said" that four of its soldiers were injured.

 Israeli forces opened fire on the Palestinian town of Beit Jallah after they said Palestinians were firing into the nearby Israeli town of Gilo.

-Once again, CNN stresses the IDF's firing Beit Jallah, although it was only in response to the firing on Gilo.
+Once again, CNN stresses the IDF's firing on Beit Jallah, though it was only in response to Palestinian firing on Gilo.